ashofdead/ashofdead/README.md

 # 👋 Hello

-I'm a passionate Fullstack Developer with expertise in a variety of technologies.
+A Fullstack Developer with expertise in a variety of technologies.
 I love building dynamic web applications and exploring new tech trends. 🌐

 ## 🛠️ Technologies & Tools